CleverYh/HuffmanTree/README.md

 This is a co-op homework from DCS211-Data Structure and Algorithm by Qiao Haiyan.

-Build together with Haoqin Liu.
+Build together with Liu Haoqin.

 #### CO-OP CODING PROJECT REPORT: